amco/gamco-ex/README.md

 ## Secure data

-There are sensitive information that you might not want to send it directly to Google Analytics to prevent some vulnerabilities.
+There are sensitive information that you might not want to send directly to Google Analytics to prevent some vulnerabilities.
 You can achieve this by using the `ga_secure` helper which generates a digest for the passed value: